dlk122/Analog-clock-Project/README.md

 # Analog-clock-Project

-I have Created a clock eith hour , minute and second jand usng pure html , css  and javascript.
+I used pure HTML, CSS, and javascript to create a clock with an hour, minute, and second hand.

+Take a look at live version :